 Rainbows are somewhat of a cliché in landscape photography.
-However, it is undeniable how they can add interest to the scene that would otherwise be drab and perhaps boring.
-Sometimes in photos they will look washed out and uninteresting- a poor representation of what you can see before you.
-Thankfully, it is easy to enhance rainbows in your photos through use of a circular polarising filter (CPL).
+However, it is undeniable how they can add interest to a scene that would otherwise be drab and perhaps boring.
+Sometimes in photos, they will look washed out and uninteresting- a poor representation of what you can see before you.
+Thankfully, it is easy to enhance rainbows in your photos through the use of a circular polarising filter (CPL).

 You will find that the intensity of colours in the rainbow is directly affected by the polariser’s rotation.
 If you rotate the polariser you may find that the rainbow entirely disappears; this isn’t what we want in this particular situation.
 If you keep rotating the polariser, you will find the colours of the rainbow will become more intense and much brighter.